nextpim/2022/index.md

 ## Submission Details

-Submissions may be made in the form of a 4-page manuscript with the same formatting guidelines as the main conference ([https://pact22.cs.illinois.edu/submit.html](https://pact22.cs.illinois.edu/submit.html)).
+Submissions may be made in the form of an extended abstract (up to two pages) with the same formatting guidelines as the main conference ([https://pact22.cs.illinois.edu/submit.html](https://pact22.cs.illinois.edu/submit.html)).

 Submission site: [https://easychair.org/conferences/?conf=nextpim2022](https://easychair.org/conferences/?conf=nextpim2022)